armbian/documentation/docs/User-Guide_Getting-Started.md

 Users with a desktop will find graphical tools that allow one to update the system packages without using the command line.

 Armbian provides a firmware package freeze feature to provide you with the possibility to upgrade all packages **but** the firmware.
-This prevents unplesant surprises on functionality regressions that can come with kernel upgrades.
+This prevents unpleasant surprises on functionality regressions that can come with kernel upgrades.
 To enable or disable this feature, look for

     Enable Armbian kernel/firmware upgrades / Disable Armbian kernel upgrades